Medical expert of the article

 - insulin resistance of the body (diabetes mellitus type II);

-- polycythemia (increase in the level of erythrocytes in the blood);
+- polycythemia (increased level of red blood cells in the blood);

 - lead poisoning.

-And genetic studies confirm the connection of almost 60% of abnormalities of uric acid in the blood and the occurrence of acute and chronic gout with mutations of three genes (SLC2A9, SLC22A12 and ABCG2), which are also involved in familial hyperuricemic nephropathy, medullary cystic kidney disease and a number of congenital fermentopathies, violating the metabolism of proteins in the body.
+And genetic studies confirm the connection between almost 60% of abnormalities in uric acid levels in the blood and the occurrence of acute and chronic gout with mutations in three genes (SLC2A9, SLC22A12 and ABCG2), which are also involved in familial hyperuricemic nephropathy, medullary cystic kidney disease and a number of congenital enzymopathies that disrupt protein metabolism in the body.

 Symptoms of acute gout

-When the first signs of an attack of acute gout appear, a person has a strong burning pain in the joint in the middle of the night (against a background of physiological decrease in body temperature), the soft tissues surrounding the joint swell (edema often spreads all over the foot); the affected area becomes extremely sensitive to touch, and the skin on it turns red and becomes hot.
-The mobility of the joint is blocked.
-In addition, there may be a low-grade fever.
+When the first signs of an acute gout attack appear, a person experiences severe burning pain in the joint in the middle of the night (against the background of a physiological decrease in body temperature), the soft tissues surrounding the joint swell (the edema often spreads throughout the foot); the affected area becomes extremely sensitive to touch, and the skin on it turns red and becomes hot.
+Joint mobility is blocked.
+In addition, there may be a subfebrile temperature.

-These unmistakable symptoms of acute gout occur within 3-10 days, and then permanently subsided.
-But the pathology does not disappear, but simply does not express itself clearly, acquiring a chronic form and spreading to other joints.
-And from time to time there is another acute attack of gout - gouty attack.
+These unmistakable symptoms of acute gout appear within 3-10 days, and then subside for a long time.
+But the pathology does not disappear, but simply does not reveal itself clearly, acquiring a chronic form and spreading to other joints.
+And from time to time, another acute attack of gout occurs - a gout attack.

-Acute pain in gout is explained by the fact that the presence of uric acid crystals in the synovial (intraarticular) fluid causes a protective reaction from the endothelial cells of the synovial membrane (Synovial membrane), which is covered inside the articular bag.
-One of the main functions of this shell is the defense of the joint, and it performs it: the macrophage cells activate the enzyme cyclooxygenase (COX-2) and the synthesis of anti-inflammatory mediator molecules - prostaglandins begins.
-This is how the local immune-mediated inflammation starts.
+Acute pain in gout is explained by the fact that the presence of uric acid crystals in the synovial (intra-articular) fluid causes a protective reaction from the endothelial cells of the synovial membrane (Synovial membrane), which covers the joint capsule from the inside.
+One of the main functions of this membrane is to protect the joint, and it does so: macrophage cells activate the enzyme cyclooxygenase (COX-2) and the synthesis of anti-inflammatory mediator molecules, prostaglandins, begins.
+This is how local immune-mediated inflammation is triggered.

-A prolonged increase in the level of uric acid (hyperuricemia) can cause complications in the form of its extensive crystallized clusters, known as tofusi.
-In themselves they do not cause pain, but their proliferation becomes the cause of chronic arthritis due to bone erosion.
-In some people, the acute form of gout turns into chronic - with constant inflammation and deformation of the joints by accumulated crystals.
-Gout can lead to a serious form of bursitis (inflammation of the joint bag).
-Excess uric acid can also cause effects such as the precipitation of its crystals in the kidneys, and as a result, urate nephropathy develops.
+Long-term elevated uric acid levels (hyperuricemia) can cause complications in the form of large crystallized deposits of uric acid known as tophi.
+These do not cause pain in themselves, but their growth causes chronic arthritis due to bone erosion.
+In some people, acute gout becomes chronic, with constant inflammation and deformation of the joints by the accumulated crystals.
+Gout can lead to a serious form of bursitis (inflammation of the joint capsule).
+Excess uric acid can also cause consequences such as the deposition of uric acid crystals in the kidneys, resulting in urate nephropathy.

 Diagnosis of acute gout

-At first glance, the diagnosis of acute gout does not cause difficulties: it is enough to examine the joint and listen to the patient's complaints.
+At first glance, diagnosing acute gout does not cause difficulties: it is enough to examine the joint and listen to the patient’s complaints.

-To confirm the diagnosis, the doctor prescribes tests: a general blood test, a biochemical blood test (for the amount of uric acid in the plasma), urine analysis (diurnal), synovial fluid analysis (taken by intra-articular aspiration).
+To confirm the diagnosis, the doctor prescribes tests: a general blood test, a biochemical blood test (for the amount of uric acid in the plasma), a urine test (daily), and an analysis of synovial fluid (taken by intra-articular aspiration).

-Instrumental diagnostics includes x-ray examination of affected joints, as well as polarization microscopy of the synovial cavity and intraarticular fluid, through which the crystals of monosodium salt of uric acid or salt deposits are identified and visualized.
-If necessary, doctors perform ultrasound examination of the affected joint.
+Instrumental diagnostics include X-ray examination of the affected joints, as well as polarization microscopy of the synovial cavity and intra-articular fluid, which helps to identify and visualize crystals of monosodium uric acid or salt deposits.
+If necessary, doctors conduct an ultrasound examination of the affected joint.

-The most important differential diagnosis for distinguishing acute gout and joint diseases such as traumatic or septic arthritis, rheumatoid arthritis, pseudo-dog, osteoarthritis, ankylosing spondylitis, calcifying periarthritis, pyrophosphate arthropathy, sarcoidosis.
+The most important differential diagnosis is to distinguish between acute gout and such joint pathologies as traumatic or septic arthritis, rheumatoid arthritis, pseudopodagra, osteoarthritis, ankylosing spondylitis, calcifying periarthritis, pyrophosphate arthropathy, sarcoidosis.

 Who to contact?